 HMRC enquiry practice on each badge

-For sessions writing on active or anticipated enquiries, the working pattern of HMRC information requests against each badge is recognisable enough to plan against.
-The opening enquiry letter typically requests material that maps onto specific badges:
+If you are facing an active or likely enquiry, the pattern of HMRC information requests against each badge is recognisable enough to plan for.
+The opening enquiry letter typically asks for material that maps onto specific badges:

 • Badges 1 and 9 (subject matter; way the asset was used).
 Tenancy agreements, rental receipts, AST documentation, gas safety certificates, and any letting-agency contracts.
 The use record is decisive evidence on these two badges.